 We give you an extra allowance of 12Kg / 26 Lbs if you are traveling with a baby.
 This baggage allowance includes baby accessories (stroller-cane 15 x 30 x 100 cm, changing bag, maxicosy).
 Larger strollers are taken into account in your baggage allowance.

-In case of exceeding our 23Kg free baggage allowance already included in the price of your ticket on our scheduled flights, you will be asked to pay an extra charge of 5 euros per extra kilogram.
+If you exceed your 23Kg baggage allowance (included in the price of your ticket) on our scheduled flights, you will be asked to pay an extra-fee of 5 euros per extra kilogram.

 Additional baggage is considered as excess baggage and will be charged at the current rate.